From core to envelope: revealing the deep dynamics of stars with two convective zones: Simulation setups

 A volume representation of the radial velocity field, $\varv_r$, for the Full model is shown in Fig.~\ref{fig:volume_display}.
-To allow visualising both the convective structure and the IGW pattern, $\varv_r$ is normalised by the root-mean-square value, $\varv_{\rm rms}$, computed on the radial shell each cell belongs to.
-In the convective envelope, large scale upwards and downards flow are visible.
+To enable a visualisation of both the convective structure and the IGW pattern, $\varv_r$ is normalised by the root-mean-square value, $\varv_{\rm rms}$, computed on the radial shell to which each cell belongs.
+In the convective envelope, large-scale upwards and downwards flows are visible.
 In particular, downwards motions can be seen interacting with the top of the radiative interior through plumes penetrating the stably stratified layers and exciting the IGWs.
 Given the more limited extent of the core, the typical scale of the convective motions close to the centre of the star is smaller than for the envelope.
 As shown in Fig.~\ref{fig:v_rms_comparison} and expected from a mixing-length argument \citep{BohmVitense1958}, the convective motions are also slower in the core than in the envelope.
-In the upper layers of the radiative interior, the signal is constituted by the superposition of progressive IGWs and standing $g$ mode of all degrees.
+In the upper layers of the radiative interior, the signal is constituted by the superposition of progressive IGWs and standing $g$ modes of all degrees.
 Close to the convective core, the wave signal is dominated by high-amplitude, high-frequency $g$ modes.
 For comparison with the Full model, the volume display of the EnvCZ and CoreCZ models are shown in Fig.~\ref{fig:auxiliary_models}.
 We note that, due to the absence of the convective core, the superposition of mode patterns in the lower half of the radiative interior differs between the Full and the EnvCZ cases.
-Finally, the wave structure we distinguish in the CoreCZ case has a large scale even close to the top of the radiative interior, suggesting that the signal is dominated by low-order modes with few radial nodes.
+Finally, the wave structure we distinguish in the CoreCZ case has a large scale even close to the top of the radiative interior, which suggests that the signal is dominated by low-order modes with few radial nodes.